evidentlyai/evidently/docs/book/examples/examples.md

 # Tutorials

-To better understand the use cases (such as model evaluation and monitoring), refer to the **detailed tutorials** accompanied by the blog posts.
+To better understand the use cases, refer to the **detailed tutorials** accompanied by the blog posts.

 Title | Code example | Blog post
 --- | --- | ---